 In the third paragraph: confirm that the manuscript has not been published elsewhere and not under consideration of any other journal.
 All authors have approved the manuscript and agreed on its submission to the journal.
 Journal’s specific requirements have been met if any.
 You may propose any expert reviewers to be considered by the Editors.

 If the manuscript is contributed to a special issue, please also mention it in the cover letter.

 If the manuscript was presented partly or entirely in a conference, the author should clearly state the background information of the event, including the conference name, time and place in the cover letter.

-There is no general restriction on the length of manuscripts, number of figures, tables and references, provided that the manuscript is concise and comprehensive.
+There is no general restriction on the number of figures, tables and references, provided that the manuscript is concise and comprehensive.
 The journal publishes Original Article, Review, Meta-Analysis, Commentary, etc. For more details about paper type, please refer to the following table.

 Trials, observational studies, systematic reviews, meta-analyses and qualitative research should be described and reported according to standard guidelines, as presented by the Equator Initiative, such as CONSORT, STROBE or PRISMA guidelines.

 The title of the manuscript should be concise, specific and relevant, with no more than 16 words if possible.
 When gene or protein names are included, the abbreviated name rather than full name should be used.

 Authors' full names should be listed.
 The initials of middle names can be provided.
 Institutional addresses and email addresses for all authors should be listed.
 At least one author should be designated as corresponding author.
 In addition, corresponding authors are suggested to provide their Open Researcher and Contributor ID upon submission.
 Please note that any change to authorship is not allowed after manuscript acceptance.